BilalHassan90/DTSNet-O2DTD/README.md

 <b>Using Trained Instance of the Model</b>

-1) Repeat the steps 1 to 5 as mentioned above.
+1) Repeat the steps 1 to 5, as mentioned above.
 2) Open Evaluation.py file, load the trained model (line 183), and choose the loss function used during the model training (line 185 to 187).
-3) Run Trainer.py script to begin the training.
+3) Run the Evaluation.py script to segment the test images using saved model instance.
-4) After the training completes, model instance and training graph will be saved in the 'TrainedInstances' and 'Training Graph' folders, respectively.
-The segmented results on the test dataset will be stored in the '…Data/TestDataset/segmentation_results/' folder, and the results summary will be stored in the '…Data/TestDataset/results_summary/' folder.
+4) After the evaluation completes, the segmented results along with the MAT files containing confidence scores will be stored in the '…Data/TestDataset/ResultsMATFiles//' folder.
+The results summary will be stored in the '…Data/TestDataset/results_summary/' folder.

 ## Results
 We have provided the quantitative andresults in the 'results' folder.
 Please contact us if you want to get the trained model instances.